agiled-de/docker-postfix-forwarder/README.md

-# Simple auto-forwarding SMTP server with valid let's encrypt TLS cert support
+# Simple auto-forwarding postfix mail server for docker

-This is a simple SMTP server container which simply handles your choice of domains, and then forwards the received e-mail to your choice of targets at existing e-mail providers.
-It will also allow you to send e-mail through it with a password, but it will never store received e-mail itself (just forward).
+*Important:* this project is not affiliated with/endorsed by docker whatsoever.
+Apparently this note is necessary for some legal people at docker, don't blame me.

+This is a simple SMTP server container which supports:

+- receiving e-mails for your choice of domains, and then forwarding it to some behind-the-scenes address of an existing e-mail provider

+- sending e-mails directly from this server using an SMTP login

-If you use let's encrypt, you can also mount the let's encrypt certificates into the container to be used for your e-mail server to have valid verifiable TLS certificates for your SMTP server.
+- (optional) using let's encrypt certificates from a docker-mounted volume for signed valid TLS certificates for your mailserver

 As a result, this container is the perfect companion for a well-configured, simple e-mail setup to be able to send/receive from custom domains, while